LucasRSteimetz/Task_Tracker_CLI/README.md

 npm -v
 ```

-To install the application, you run the following command in your terminal:
+To install the application, run the following command in your terminal:
 ```
 git clone https://github.com/LucasRSteimetz/Task_Tracker_CLI.git
 ```